Str3am786/Scalable_Sys_Project_2/README.md

 There are two different cache tests you can run:

-1. Cold & warm start cache test:
+1. Cold & warm start laatency evaluation:

-- Evaluates latency for a "cold" start, i.e. when none of the questions in the test set have been cached before.
-After the "cold" run, the system latency is evaluated again on the same test set, when all questions have been cached.
+- Measures latency for a "cold" start, i.e. when none of the questions in the test set have been cached before.
+After the "cold" run, the system latency is measured again on the same test set, when all questions have been cached.
 This is the "warm" start evaluation.
-- The results for both latency measurements are summarized in the `results/cache_eval` folder under a folder for the specific time of running the test.
+- The results for both latency measurements are summarized in the `results/cache_eval` folder under a folder named based on the specific time of running the test.
 - The test set used for this evaluation can be found in `data/test_cache_warm_start.json`
-- Run this test by setting the cache test number flag to `"3"` in the `docker-compose.yml` file before running `docker-compose up --build cachetest`.
+- Run this evaluation by setting the cachetest number flag to `"3"` in the `docker-compose.yml` file before running `docker-compose up --build cachetest`.

 2. Cache evaluation on a test set of 60% unique questions and 40% repeated questions.